 After a medical accident, your first instinct may be to focus on recovering before you even think about whether a professional was at fault for your injuries.
 However, if you have any intention of filing a medical malpractice claim in New York, there is a deadline.
 If you wait too long, you risk not getting any compensation.

 Read further to learn about the deadline for filing a medical malpractice claim in New York.
-Then, if you have more questions about your claim and how long you might have to file it, don’t hesitate to get a free initial consultation with a New York personal injury attorney from Simmrin Law Group.
+Then, if you have more questions about your claim and how long you might have to file it, don’t hesitate to get a free initial consultation with a New York personal injury attorney from Morelli Law.

 What Counts As Medical Malpractice?